Quabbin Quills

 Using Whimsical, I visualized the mind map of a user navigating through the page; taking in mind the main tasks the user is set out to do:

-Task 1.
-Log in / Sign up
+Log in and sign up

-Task 2.
 Uploading their work

 Task 3.
-Commenting on others

-Task 4.
 Checking for feedback

-Task 5.
-Making / updating profile
+Making and updating profile

 User Flow Diagram